 with the correct namespace for your deployment.

-kubectl -n cloudzero-agent logs -f -c env-validator <pod_name>
+kubectl -n cloudzero-agent logs -l app.kubernetes.io/component=server,app.kubernetes.io/name=cloudzero-agent -c env-validator-run

 Note: The